 It’s easy to skim through the rental agreement, but skipping over the details can lead to problems later.
 Make sure to carefully read the terms, especially those related to return time and vehicle condition requirements.
 Not returning the van on time or in the same condition can result in unexpected charges.
 It’s always best to know exactly what’s expected before signing the contract.

-4. Not Inspecting the Van Before Renting
+4. Not Inspecting the Van for Existing Damage Before Renting

 Taking these few extra minutes to inspect can save you from uncomfortable surprises on the road and ensure that the van is ready for your tasks.